CanAISolutions/canai-platform/docs/README.md

 - **Risk and Assumption Log**: Tracks risks and assumptions with mitigation strategies.
 - **Change Management and Versioning Matrix**: Manages updates to code, schemas, and prompts.

-These documents ensure Cursor AI can comprehend and fluently implement the platform’s requirements, with no other file types (e.g., code, configs) residing here to maintain clarity.
+These documents ensure Cursor AI can comprehend and fluently implement the platform's requirements, with no other file types (e.g., code, configs) residing here to maintain clarity.

 ## Folder Structure